-Providers are required to maintain financial records and service documentation on each waiver participant, including the name of the participant, the participant's MO HealthNet identification number, the names of the individual attendants who delivered the service, the date the service was rendered, and the units of service provided.
-Services provided through the Independent Living Waiver (ILW) must be prior authorized by the Division of Senior and Disability Services (DSDS) staff; prior authorizations are based on the agreed upon services established during the service planning process.
+Providers are required to maintain financial records and service documentation on each waiver participant, including the name of the participant, the participant's MO HealthNet identification number, the names of the individual attendants who delivered the service, the date that the service was rendered, and the units of service provided.
+Services provided through the Independent Living Waiver must be prior authorized by DSDS staff; prior authorizations are based on the agreed upon services established during the service planning process.
 The authorized services are forwarded to MO HealthNet's fiscal agent via an electronic system.
-The authorization is also provided to the provider selected by the waiver participant; therefore, the provider is aware of the authorization level and is better equipped to train the participant in oversight of service delivery maintenance, etc. Audits are performed by an independent auditor and submitted annually to the Missouri Medicaid Audit & Compliance (MMAC) Unit within the Department of Social Services (DSS).
+The authorization is also provided to the provider selected by the waiver participant; therefore, the provider is aware of the authorization level and is better equipped to train the participant in time sheet maintenance, etc. Audits are performed by an independent auditor and submitted to the State agency annually.